Open Research Advisory Group

-The University Open Access Advisory Group (OAAG) provides strategic leadership in the ongoing development and implementation of the University’s Open Access Policy.
+The University Open Research Advisory Group (ORAG) provides strategic leadership in the ongoing development and implementation of the University’s open access Policy.
 Core business includes advice on institutional responses to HE policy and funder requirements for openly accessible research outputs.
-The OAAG brings together institutional stakeholders, key researchers and professional services to steer the development of research data management services.
+The ORAG brings together institutional stakeholders, key researchers and professional services to steer the development of research data management services.

-The OAAG meets four times a year, and reports to the University Research and Innovation Committee.
+The ORAG meets four times a year, and reports to the University Research and Innovation Committee.
 The Agenda is in in two parts:

 I. OA Policy and Implementation